 If you consistently deliver or submit quality candidates in an efficient time frame to hiring managers—what we call delivering a high return on the interview—your metrics will look great.
 In fact, we’ve seen a company get its submit-to-interview and interview-to-offer ratios close to 1:1 through great screening practices.

 Meanwhile, if you’re metrics need improvement, the solution is bound to be in improving your screening practices.
 Here’s a listing of quality candidate screening we recommend for tech roles (click the link for detailed descriptions of each step):

-- Ensure hiring manager provides complete job description.
+- Ensure the hiring manager provides a complete job description.

 - Have a detailed intake session with the hiring manager.

-- Filter resumes to align with job requirements emphasized by hiring manager
+- Filter resumes aligning with job requirements emphasized by the hiring manager

 - Perform other prescreening activities (e.g. validating candidates’ identity and experience via social media, personality/work style assessments, automated reference checking, validating candidates’ IT certifications).

-- During initial conversation with candidates, evaluate for technical fit.
+- During the initial conversation with candidates, evaluate for technical fit.

 - Have candidates undergo rigorous technical interviews.

-- Deliver technical interview videos and reports along with candidate shortlist to hiring manager.
+- Deliver technical interview videos and reports along with candidate shortlist to the hiring manager.